jacobgorm/mindcastle.io/README.md

 And to run well you should have an entropy gathering service like rng-tools or haveged installed and running.

+To run with the example scripts you also need to install:
+* xfsprogs

 Then you can build with:

 ```bash